- Wraparound Seminole

 Families are able to utilize the Wraparound process when traditional services have not been successful.
-This process is aimed towards youth between the ages of 5 – 21 who have or are at risk of a mental health diagnosis, and have a history of or are at risk of out-of-home placement for support services.
+This process is aimed towards youth between the ages of 5 – 21 who have or are at risk of a mental health diagnosis, and have a history of or is at risk of out-of-home placement for support services.

 Wraparound is a voluntary process at no cost to the family.